 On the downside, it didn’t come with a remote, which is a bit annoying.
 Plus the controls are manual rather than digital, reducing some of the control you have over this product.

 Keen on these products but want to learn a little more?
 We break down everything you need to know below.

 Things look for in a portable air conditioner?

 Still not sure which of the above air conditioners is right for you?
 Here’s a quick rundown of everything we reckon you should keep your eye out for.

 No-one likes an appliance that breaks, and no-one wants to sink upwards of half a grand on a piece of junk.
-The main thing that the best portable air conditioners have going for them is reliability.
+The main thing that the best portable air cons have going for them is reliability.

 Keep an eye out for the products that come with an extended warranty and consider the ones we’ve found to have a good long-lasting performance.